 4) I shared the private link I was sent, with someone by mistake.
 Now what?

 Yes, but not always.
-If the photographer is on public property, and you are on public property, then, the photographer may take your picture.
+If the photographer is on public property, and you are on public property, then any photographer may take your picture.
 If the photographer is on public property and you are on private property, in such a location that it would be a reasonable expectation that your activity was never intended to have an audience, then no.

-GASP Photographics will often request your permission to display your photo or video on our website, either in a small (not for sale) gallery, or appearing as a colour-screened background image, if it represents a genre we have not previously displayed here, or to simply renew our content.
+We will often request your permission to display your photo or video on our website, either in a public (not for sale) gallery or slideshow, or appearing as a colour-screened background image, or even our homepage, if it represents a genre we have not previously displayed here, or to simply renew our content.
+Your Organization's Executive, or Team Manager, may also provide this permission on your behalf.
 We remain very appreciative to every individual who continues to allow us to do this because it helps us to illustrate the variety and quality of our images.
-If at any time, a person no longer wants their photos or videos displayed, they can simply send us their request, and we will have it removed as soon as possible, with our gratitude for the time it was used.
+If at any time, a person no longer wants their photos displayed, they can simply send us their request, and we will either have the photo removed (or the person of interest masked out) as soon as possible, along with our gratitude for the time it was used.

 11) Can someone copy my photo from your website and use it elsewhere?

-13) Do you offer a fine arts print service?
+12) Do you offer a fine arts print service?